 This wilderness area protects nature in the city, contributes to air quality and watershed protection, and much more.
 It is almost five times the size of Halifax Peninsula, and is only minutes away.

 With its scenic views, natural setting, cultural history and location, the wilderness area offers superb opportunities for outdoor recreation like hiking, trail running, canoeing, trout fishing, hunting, and nature appreciation.
 It is also ideally suited for education and research.

-The entire Bluff Wilderness Hiking Trail lies within the wilderness area, offering more than 30 km of backcountry trail for hiking, trail running and other uses.
+The Bluff Wilderness Hiking Trail, within this wilderness area, offers more than 30 km of backcountry trail for hiking, trail running and other uses.
 Bicycles or motorized vehicles are not permitted on the Bluff Trail.
 This trail is managed by Woodens River Watershed Environmental Organization (WRWEO) under an agreement with the province.

 The designation of Five Bridge Lakes Wilderness Area in 2011 followed two years of public consultation, socio-economic study and consultation with the Nova Scotia Mi’kmaq.
 A public consultation summary (PDF:3mb) is available, as is the socio-economic study (PDF:1.5mb).
 Additional information, including final boundary decisions and management considerations, is available in this PDF (PDF:3.5mb).

 - Read the government's news release

 - Download: Five Bridge Lakes Wilderness Area map (PDF:3.1mb)

 - Download: Socio-Economic Analysis of Five Bridge Lakes Candidate Wilderness Area (PDF:1.5mb)